The Definitive Guide 2022

 Different tools offer you different measuring capabilities.

 You can keep it pretty simple and track traffic sources, region, and most visited page(s) for example.
+If your need is eCommerce related, for Shopify or WooCommerce then Conversific is the right choice.

 You can also go pretty deep and know how much time your user spends on your site, how far down they’ve scrolled on a particular page, and which product(s) they’re intending to buy.